My First Day in Australia

 I hadn't really thought ahead of time about how I would spend my time in Sydney, so all I had to guide me was a tourist brochure and its sketchy map.
 I found that in the hotel lobby.

-You'll probably plan your trip more carefully, so here are some travel maps and guides to help you.
+You'll probably plan your trip more carefully, so there are plenty of travel maps and guides to help you.
+Check at your public library for travel guides and even read some fiction and history to get the most from your trip.

 Here Are More Pages about Visiting Sydney